vshotarov/lamya/docs/source/index.rst

 - designed to be interacted with - import it and build your site the way you want it
 - provides an *out-of-the-box* site generator
 - content is described by a simple and easily modified tree structure
-- even though, there's no specific extensions support, `pygeon` is easily extensible, since it's just a small collection of simple python objects
+- even though, there's no specific extensions support, `lamya` is easily extensible, since it's just a small collection of simple python objects

 Documentation
 -------------
-- :doc:`Get started <get-started>` - install pygeon and learn the basics to hit the ground running
+- :doc:`Get started <get-started>` - install lamya and learn the basics to hit the ground running
 - :doc:`Themes <themes>` - information about developing, customizing, interacting
   with themes and also the documentation of the default theme
 - :doc:`CLI Reference <cli-reference>` - command line interface reference
-- :doc:`API Reference <api-reference>` - complete pygeon API reference
+- :doc:`API Reference <api-reference>` - complete lamya API reference

 License
 -------